 I should know; I’m the finance person who invariably has to follow some sexy, exciting presentation with updates on my beloved (but admittedly dry) numbers and percentages.
 And so over the years, I’ve found that the best way to capture people’s attention immediately is to start with something funny.
 I’m definitely not expected to be the comedian on the agenda, so it has the added effect of catching the audience off-guard.

-Humour is something that the majority of us use and enjoy instinctively, but there is plenty of scientific research to confirm what those natural impulses tell us: humour is good for us.
+Humour in the workplace is something that the majority of us use and enjoy instinctively, but there is plenty of scientific research to confirm what those natural impulses tell us: humour is good for us.
 Psychologists Herbert Lefcourt and Rod Martin were among the first to prove that stressed-out people with a strong sense of humour became less depressed and anxious than those in whom it was less well-developed.

 Even the anticipation of having a good chuckle increases levels of beta-endorphins, which make us feel good, and of the human growth hormone, which helps keep our immune system functioning.

-But is it all about telling jokes?
+Is humour in the workplace all about telling jokes?
 Well, no.

 Robert Provine, a psychologist from the University of Maryland, found that we actually laugh most when talking to our friends.
 Rather than jokes, we are sharing statements and comments that, on the surface, do not appear to be funny at all – and quite often go beyond the bounds of what might be considered “appropriate”.
 Like creativity, humour often works best when it violates what is considered to be the norm.